MurpheyLab/MaxDiffRL/README.md

 - Simulations were run on Ubuntu 18.04 and Ubuntu 20.04 operation systems
 - Simulations must be run with Python 3 (tested Python 3.6, Python 3.8, and Python 3.9)
 - PyTorch can be installed with CUDA or CPU only (tested versions 1.7, 1.11, and 2.0)
+- A dockerfile is provided as an alternate to the installation steps below.
+After installing and running docker desktop on your system, you can instantiate the maxdiff test enviroment with `source run_docker.sh` on Linux or `.\run_docker.bat` on Windows.

 ## Installation